baysonfox/hentaiathome/README.md

 ## Install Instructions

-To not need to edit commands to much we will occasionally set some environment variables. **If you log out, make sure to set them again** before continuing to copy and paste commands.
+To not need to edit commands too much we will occasionally set some environment variables. **If you log out, make sure to set them again** before continuing to copy and paste commands.
 Otherwise some commands may **destroy your system**.

 ```bash
 HAH_HOME=/vol/hah